 We have a large and vibrant undergraduate program.
 Each quarter, over 6,000 students enroll in our courses.
 Our three undergraduate majors continue to be top draws.
 Although enrollment pressures require the Department to rely on lecturers to staff some undergraduate courses, almost every required course, and most electives, are staffed at least partly by research faculty.
 In other words, a selective and forward-looking undergraduate can take most of his/her classes from research faculty, including some from the Department’s highest profile researchers.
 Furthermore, the Department strives to hire gifted lecturers whose subject knowledge and career experience enhance the undergraduate education.

 The Department has close ties with several other units on campus, including the School of International Relations and Pacific Studies (IRPS), The Rady School of Management, the Scripps Institution of Oceanography (SIO), and other academic departments (such as Political Science and Mathematics).
 The economics community at UCSD, in fact, spans the Department and some of these other units, and some of the faculty hold joint appointments.
 We contribute to, and have an integral part in, the graduate programs of SIO, GPS, and the Rady School.
-At the undergraduate level, we play a major role in the International Studies Program and also contribute to the Environmental Studies and Environmental Systems programs.
+At the undergraduate level, we play a major role in the International Studies Program and also contribute to the Environmental Studies, Environmental Systems and Urban Studies & Planning programs.
 The Department has played a leadership role in UCSD’s Environmental Sustainability and Climate Institute and in the Institute on Global Conflict and Cooperation, among others.
 The Department also has connections with the Southwest Fisheries Science Center (of the National Oceanic and Atmospheric Administration).
-Furthermore, we are working on coordinated programs with the University of San Diego’s School of Law.

 The Department has a fabulous staff of senior managers and student affairs and business specialists.
 Students, faculty, and visitors can all rely on the expertise and wide-ranging experience of these outstanding staff members.